Back to LiftMaster Guides

 At a glance — most common causes

-• Hub is connecting to 5GHz band which myQ does not support
+• Hub connecting to a 5GHz band myQ does not support

-• WiFi signal in garage too weak for hub to maintain connection
+• WiFi signal in the garage too weak to maintain the connection

 • myQ server outage preventing hub registration during setup